5 Steps to Redecorate Your Living Room for Zero Dollars

 And I’ll admit, the fact that the coffee table isn’t centred on the fireplace gives me NO shortage of grief (first-world problem, I know).
 However, if you were to view the room, on the large scale, you’d see how this is a necessary feature to keep the flow and general balance.

 A few other things to notice…

-- The repetition of key toss cushions in the corners to balance the sectional out
+- The repetition of key toss cushions in the corners balances the sectional out.

-- The pieces on the left and right side of the fireplace are visually balanced with each other and help to balance out the visual weight of the sectional.
-If ONE of those corners were empty, the room would feel off-balance
+- The pieces on the left and right sides of the fireplace are visually balanced with each other and help to balance out the visual weight of the sectional.
+If ONE of those corners were empty, the room would feel off-balance.

 In this next photo, see how the two chairs give the fireplace its breathing room, based on the front of the chairs and the far left of the fireplace surround.
 If they were moved forward one foot, they’d be taking up the fireplace’s air space – they would BURST the bubble!